arku31/GermanClouds/README.md

 You may also access it here - https://clouds.igorweb.dev/api/weather?with=aggregations or https://project-w.fly.dev/api/weather?with=aggregations

+Available parameters:
+- with=aggregations,data.
+Be careful, your browser may hang if you include data
+- date_from=21.01.24.
+Please note that live version have no data before that point
+- date_to=21.01.25.
+Please note that live version have no data after that point
+- cities=1,2,3

 The list of cities is available on `/api/cities`.
 One city weather can be requested via e.g. `/api/cities/Hamburg/weather`

 Unfortunately, Stuttgart/Leipzig/Dresden got rate limited but so far the winner as the less clouded city is *Berlin*.
 I didn't expect that!